ptrrdrck/codecademy/mixed-messages/README.md

 - Choose three English translations of the Daodejing.
   - Break up chapters into a JS object
-- Create the Dao message function
+- Create the drip message function
   - Display a random chapter
   - When called:
     - return a chapter number